blake3dcake/openspectrym/README.md

 ![this](https://user-images.githubusercontent.com/127003963/224782383-03cb3734-0345-420c-be27-86226acdcdab.jpg)

-This repo contains two variations of a peristaltic pump mechanism (3mmSpectrym and 4mmSpectrym).
+This repo contains two variations of a peristaltic pump mechanisms (3mmSpectrym and 4mmSpectrym).

 The difference betweent these two is the guage of silicone tube that they accept and the size of their bearings.
 3mmSpectrym accepts a 1mm ID x 3mm OD silicone tube with a 1/2in bearing and 4mmSpectrym accepts a 2mm ID x 4mm OD tube with a 3/4in bearing.
 On top of this 4mmSpectrym requires a 1mmID x 3mm OD silicone tube to serve as an adapter as well as a 1mm ID x 3mm OD PTFE tube to serve as a nozzle.